India men's national volleyball team: 2010–present

 The 2010 and 2014 editions of the Asian Games provided some respite as the Indian volleyball men's team finished a respectable fifth with modern-day stars and inspirational captains Sinnadu Prabhagaran, Sube singh and Mohan Ukkrapandian leading the way.

 The team also played at the Asian Cup, where they achieved some fine results, capturing bronze medal at the 2010 Asian Cup and reached all the way to the final of the 2014 Asian Cup by defeating Japan in the group stage, the top Asian team Iran in the semi-final before succumbing to South Korea with a margin of three sets to one.
 Besides couple of good performances at the Asian level, the team also managed to claim a gold medal at the 2010 South Asian Games.

 The Indian volleyball men's team was ranked 34th in 2014, their best in the world, they also managed to win a gold medal eighth gold medal at 2016 South Asian Games, but just as it seemed that the sport was picking up again, an internal dispute in the VFI meant that it was banned from the International Volleyball Federation (FIVB) for two years till 2018.

 It meant that Indian volleyball players could not travel to other leagues to play, which affected the exposure to different styles, a factor which coach GE Sridharan felt led to a 12th-place finish at the 2018 Asian Games.

 The Pro Volleyball League, a franchise-based tournament was started in 2019 and it featured stars like American David Lee, an Olympic gold medallist in 2008.
 India also gained their ninth and seventh successive gold medal at the South Asian Games in 2019.

 The men's Indian volleyball team did not qualify for the Tokyo Olympics following their loss in the Olympic qualification tournament.
 The team finished sixth in the 2022 Asian Games in Hangzhou, China.
 They topped their group, scoring an upset 3–2 victory over favourites South Korea.

+Competitive record

+Summer Olympics

+India has never qualified for the Summer Olympics.